YagoMello/shared-var/README.md

 ```

 ### Abstracted variables
+Views can be used as variables:
 ```cpp
 auto players = shared::make_var<uint8_t>(vars, "players", 0); // created a shared var named players
 players = 10;                // assigned 10 to "players"
 uint8_t pairs = players / 2; // pairs = 5
 ```
+And they also auto-refresh:
 ```cpp
 auto btn = shared::make_var<bool>(window, "ok_btn"); // accessing a GUI object
 if(btn) { // the var is updated in real time, because it *is* the same var